 Can I suggest an item for the libraries' collection?

-Use our Suggest Material for Purchase form if you would like to suggest the library purchase a specific title.
+Use our Suggest a Title form if you would like to suggest the library purchase a specific title.
 Your request will be forwarded to the appropriate selectors, and you will be contacted with their decision.

 What happens if I lose an item I've borrowed from the library?